Lunite/get-webapp/content/blog/the-green-energy-grant.md

 list:
   image: capture.jpg
   intro: On 4th August, the government announced which measures would be eligible
     for grants.
-As expected, these included a wide range of home insulation, as well as heat pumps.
 However, the only solar solution listed is the rather specialised solar water heating.
 There was no mention of generating solar power for general electricity needs.
 So what's next?
 title: No Green Home Grant for Solar — But It's Still a No-brainer